transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 After adding the organization, click on the **Consenter set** tab, select the node from the drop down list, and click **Add**.
 Note that you will only be able to add one node at a time.

 Because you are editing a part of the channel configuration that is governed by ordering service organization admins, you will be asked to send the channel configuration update to an ordering service organization admin to be signed. **This organization can be any of the organizations that is an admin of the ordering service**, not just one of the organizations that owns one of the consenters that is already in the channel.
-In this tutorial, that means selecting either `Ordering Service MSP` or `Ordering Service2 MSP`.
+In this tutorial, that means selecting `Ordering Service MSP`.
+We cannot select `Ordering Service2 MSP` here because it is being added as part of this channel configuration update.

 After the ordering service organization the channel update was sent to has signed it, the organization that initiated the channel update will get a notification that it must sign and submit the channel configuration update.
 This notification, like all notifications, will be located in the upper right of the screen behind the **Notifications** icon, which resembles a bell.
 For more information about how signature collections work, see [Signature collection flow](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-update-channel-signature-collection).